lep/jassdoc/Readme.md

 The Jass Doc is an encyclopedia-like source for information about Jass natives.
-The intended use is as a reference for understanding both the intended behavior and the bugs present for wc3 natives.
+The intended use is as a reference for understanding both the intended behavior and the bugs present for wc3 natives and blizzard.j functions.

 This goal of this project is not to document *every* function and native but to add helpful comments for unclear functions, give notes about buggy functions